Thecentury/picasa/README.md

 Built using [Avalonia](https://avaloniaui.net/) and [FuncUI](https://github.com/fsprojects/Avalonia.FuncUI).

-Application consists of two parts:
+The application consists of two parts:
 - PicasaLauncher — a thin macOS .app-like wrapper built using [Mono](https://www.mono-project.com/) to be able to associate image file types with the application;
-- Picasa itself — a .net 6.0 Avalonia application.
+- Picasa itself — a .net 8.0 Avalonia application.

 ![Application screenshot](./images/Picasa-Geese.jpg)